 - The company's strategic plan/vision

-- The financial status of the organization
+- The financial status of the organisation

 - The level of expertise of their employees

 - Customer satisfaction level

 The following table indicates what areas may be looked at for improvement (the areas are not exhaustive and are often company-specific):

 Process alignment (is the right process in the right department?)